 Be reassured by the figures available on resuming sports after total knee replacement:

-- 88% of those who have had surgery return to their pre-surgery level of physical and sports activity;
+- 88% of those who have had surgery return to their pre-surgery level of exercise and sports activity;

 THE BOTTOM LINE